Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Experiment

 \subsection{Experiment setup}

 \textbf{Training Dataset}.
-We employ the \textit{circuitbreaker} dataset introduced by \cite{zou2024circuitbreaker} as our base dataset $\mathcal{D}_r$ for further development.
+We employ the \textit{circuitbreaker} dataset introduced by \cite{zou2024circuitbreaker} as the base dataset $\mathcal{D}_r$ for further development.
 This dataset comprises 4,994 short harmful requests across 48 harmful topics.
 For the retain dataset $\mathcal{D}_b$, we utilize \textit{dolly-15k}~\cite{DatabricksBlog2023DollyV2} to preserve the general capabilities of the models.
 The \textit{Dolly-15k} dataset is an open-source instruction-following records with diverse categories such as brainstorming, classification, closed QA, generation, information extraction, open QA, and summarization.

 \textbf{SCoT Construction}.
 We employ GPT-4o-mini~\cite{openai2024gpt4technicalreport} to evolve both the base questions and the answers as detailed in Sections~\ref{appro-cot} and \ref{appro-q} respectively.
-For adapting the questions, we select demonstrations of different styles from sorrybench~\cite{xie2024sorrybenchsystematicallyevaluatinglarge} and conduct few-shot In-Context learning.
-Detailed construction process are provided in Appendix~\ref{ap:scot}.
+For evolving the questions, we select demonstrations of different styles from sorrybench~\cite{xie2024sorrybenchsystematicallyevaluatinglarge} and conduct few-shot In-Context learning (ICL).
+Detailed construction process is provided in Appendix~\ref{ap:scot}.

 \textbf{Training Base Models and Hyperparameters}.
-We employ two open-source models specifically tuned for safety, including {Llama3-8B-Instrct~\cite{llama3modelcard} and Mistral-7B-V0.2~\cite{jiang2023mistral7b}, without system prompts.
+We employ two open-source models specifically tuned for safety, including \textit{Llama-3.1-8B-Instruct}~\cite{llama3modelcard} and \textit{Mistral-7B-Instruct-v0.2}~\cite{jiang2023mistral7b}, without system prompts.
 Training is conducted using LoRA~\cite{hu2021loralowrankadaptationlarge}.
-For the LoRA module, we specify a rank of 64, an $\alpha$ value of 128, a dropout rate of 0.1, and learned LoRA matrices for all attention matrices.
-In the supervised fine-tuning stage, we set $\lambda=1$ in Equation~\ref{eq:sft-loss} and the training epoch to 2.
-The initial learning rate is set to $2e-5$ and the batch size to 2.
-Training is carried out on two Ada 6000 GPUs and takes approximately two hours to complete.
+For the LoRA module, we specify a rank of 64, an $\alpha$ value of 64, a dropout rate of 0.1, and learned LoRA matrices for all attention matrices.
+In the supervised fine-tuning stage, we set $\lambda=1$ in Equation~\ref{eq:sft-loss} and the training epoch to 3.
+The initial learning rate is set to $2e-5$.
+Training is carried out on two Ada 6000 GPUs and takes approximately three hours to complete.